William Farley (director)

-William Farley is an American film director, based in San Francisco.
-He directed Whoopi Goldberg in her first screen role, in the ensemble piece Citizen : I'm Not Losing My Mind, I'm Giving It Away (1981-2).
+William Farley is an American film director.
+He directed Whoopi Goldberg in her first screen role, in Citizen: I'm Not Losing My Mind, I'm Giving It Away (1981–1982).

 Biography

 William Farley was raised in Braintree, Massachusetts, on Boston's south shore in a working-class family.
 His early life included training as a commercial artist and as a sculptor.
 Drafted by the U.S. Army, Farley worked as an illustrator for an intelligence unit.

 Farley's first film was made in 1970.
 As a graduate student majoring in sculpture he took a class on the history of film.
 At the end of the semester, he had the choice to either write a paper about the films he saw or make a film.
 The film was a hit on the film festival circuit and Farley was hooked.
 When he received his MFA a year and a half later he had more credits in filmmaking than sculpture.